Want to know some great ways to start the day positively and mindfully?

 The best way to start the day positively is to express thanks for the day itself.

-Being a meditation teacher I am quite blatantly going to say this; but one of the best ways to start the day positively is to meditate.
+Being a meditation teacher I obviously advocate morning meditation.
+One of the best ways to start the day positively is to meditate.

 When you meditate in the morning you focus your mind for the rest of the day.
 That perhaps is why Buddha meditated first thing every morning.